tomtheisen/redactio/README.md

 # Redactio

 Wanna make a web app?
 Wanna use JSX?
 Don't want all the react drama?
 Well, that's what we're doing here.
 Honestly though, you'd probably be better off with react.
-It's better documented, tested, more widely used, and has (significantly) non-zero usage.
+It's better documented, tested, and has (significantly) non-zero usage.

 But if you like to live dangerously, maybe you'll like this little number right here.